lkozina1309/Children-s-Birthday-Party/README.md

 ## Getting Started

-Using OpenCV tools for automatically taking photos.
+Using OpenCV tools to take photos automatically .

 ### Prerequisites